semanticClimate/semanticClimate.github.io/INTERNS2022.md

 ### 2. using Jupyter Notebooks (in Google Colab) to analyze the chapters

-You should Analyze Chapter08 using [Jupyter Notebooks in Google Colab](https://colab.research.google.com/github/petermr/semanticClimate/blob/main/outreach/cambridge_presentation/Hackathon_Notebook/climate_hackathon_chapter08.ipynb).
+You should Analyze complete Chapter08 using [Jupyter Notebooks in Google Colab](https://colab.research.google.com/github/petermr/semanticClimate/blob/main/outreach/cambridge_presentation/Hackathon_Notebook/climate_hackathon_chapter08.ipynb).
 We expect this will be new for many of you; we want to see how well you can tackle new challenges.
 You can get help from the web or friends.
 We have already provided an HTML version of the chapter in the notebook. we will appreciate your efforts.

 Q. Explain (1 sentence) the two types of `cell` in a Notebook.